Multiproject-EJ/harmony-sheets/common-errors/lovablesheet-admin-not-recognized.md

 ### 2. Prevent immediate redirect when session === null

 - Wait briefly for `onAuthStateChange` to deliver a session before redirecting non-admins (see `lovablesheet.js:init()` for the current pattern).

+### 3. Always subscribe to auth changes even when the first session check fails (Nov 2025)

+**Symptom:** Console is clean, but the LovableSheet card stays on "Loading LovableSheet / Verifying your admin access…" forever even though the user is already signed in elsewhere as an admin.

+**Root cause:** `lovablesheet.js` used to call `requireAdmin(user)` immediately after `getSession()`/`onAuthStateChange` resolved.
+If that initial call returned `null` (common when Supabase rehydration is slow), the function returned before registering the long-lived `onAuthStateChange` listener, so later session events were ignored.

+**Resolution (Nov 14, 2025):**

+- Added an optional `redirect` flag to `requireAdmin()` so the first check can show the unauthorized card without forcing a redirect.
+- Updated `init()` to call `requireAdmin(user, { redirect: false })` and, regardless of the outcome, always register the Supabase auth listener so a delayed session will still unlock the page.
+- The auth listener now relies on `requireAdmin()` for redirect logic and simply re-initializes the board tools when access is granted.

+Increment the counter above any time this checklist is needed again and add a short dated note describing the new root cause + fix.

+### 4. Close runaway `<template>` wrappers (Nov 2025)

+**Symptom:** The LovableSheet page source looks correct, but viewing it in a browser leaves the UI frozen on "Loading LovableSheet" and `document.scripts` is empty because every `<script>` tag lives inside an accidentally unclosed `<template>`.

+**Resolution (Nov 15, 2025):** Added the missing `</template>` after the note template so the rest of the DOM renders normally and `lovablesheet.js` executes again.

+**How to check next time:** View Source and verify all `<template>` tags (especially `brain-board-note-template`) have matching closing tags before the script bundle.
+If `document.scripts` is empty or the browser console never logs `LovableSheet: init - checking session`, inspect the template block before the footer for typos.

 ## Permanent recommendations
 - Centralize auth checks into a shared helper used by all admin pages.